Connect with us

 3. Twist one end, then hold it while twisting the other end in the opposite direction.

-Explore more butter recipes to boost your cooking.
-Alternatively, check out tips from The Modern Proper on how to make compound butters.
+Explore more butter recipes to keep your cookin’ fired up.
+Alternatively, swing by The Modern Proper for extra tips on how to make compound butters.

 Ready to make compound butters?
 Share your favorite recipes or tips in the comments below!